 Digital Tele-converter is used to zoom in beyond the current zoom ratio.
 The camera saves the center crop.
-Zoom is increased by about 2×.
+Zoom is increased by about 2x.

-- 1 Select [On] for [Digital Tele-converter] in P Shooting Menu 1. - 2 The view in the monitor will be enlarged by a factor of two. - The subject will be recorded as it appears in the monitor.
+- Select [On] for [Digital Tele-converter] in A Shooting Menu 1. - The view in the monitor will be enlarged by a factor of two. - The subject will be recorded as it appears in the monitor.

-- This function is not available when [Movie Effect] is [On] in ₽ mode. - When a RAW image is displayed, the area visible in the monitor is indicated by a frame. - · AF target drops.
+- Digital zoom is not available with multiple exposures, in mode, or when 30, □, □, □, , or is selected in SCN mode. - This function is not available when [Movie Effect] is [On] in \(\text{P} \) mode. - · When a RAW image is displayed, the area visible in the monitor is indicated by a frame. - · AF target drops.

-Setting the self timer (\Box / \circ)
+Setting the self timer $(\square | / \circlearrowleft)$